 Building your first Sim....

 I have met lots of people on this website.
-There are those that accept nothing but perfection and seem to have an unlimited budget, and those that are starting out on a budget and want a bit more realism in their sim or enjoy a personal DIY project to see what they can achieve.
-This site is mainly aimed at the later.
+There are those that accept nothing but perfection and seem to have an unlimited budget.
+There are those that are starting out on a budget like myself and want a bit more realism in their sim or enjoy a personal DIY project to see what they can achieve.
+This site is mainly aimed at the latter.

 Can you build a sim on a small budget?

 Yes!
 Check out my first sim 1!
 You don't need a full Boeing 737 cockpit to start with.
 Begin with small projects like the 737 MCP or radios.
 (The throttle assembly is a pretty massive undertaking but an exceptional build project!).
 Add the realism as it matters and where you need it.
 If you decide this is your hobby, continue to expand with the various systems.
 Unless you are sure and have a little money aside, do not jump straight in with building a full-size cockpit.
 That's going to be expensive at any level and very much time-consuming.

 Sim 1 is how it all started for me.
 The wood/timber and the monitors were free which was a great starting point.
 I also started out with PMDG.
 Which is the cheaper, but less comprehensive software package for the 737 simulation systems.
 This is a great budget option.
 This sim only cost $600.
 This was mainly spent on Arduinos, electrical components and a CNC!
 I actually started out building the Boeing 737 MCP (Mode Control Panel-Autopilot).
 Once I saw that I could control a single LED from PMDG, my mind exploded with the possibilities.
 This was only made easier with MobiFlight software.
 This is an interface program that communicates the digital inputs and outputs of electronic components to the flight sim software.